-Aquifer / Borehole Yield
+Aguifer / Borehole Yield

-In most WRA's in Malawi, the borehole yield data held by the Ministry does not appear to follow the anticipated distribution based on aquifer lithology.
+As with most WRA's in Malawi, borehole yields do not appear to follow the anticipated distribution based on aquifer lithology.
 Figure 12 provides the distribution of the data held by the Ministry of Water and Sanitation, and it is clear the distribution is skewed toward values of < 0.25l/s.
-The number of values in this range is suspect and likely represents substandard well construction for boreholes to meet a minimum borehole yield for the Afridev pump rather than to drill and test each groundwater well to determine the exact aquifer properties at each location.
-However, in WRA11 there appears to be a trend to higher borehole yields related to alluvium aquifer units, with a number of production boreholes reporting yields of ca. 1l/s.
+This is suspect and likely represents substandard well construction for nearly 70% of the boreholes to meet a minimum borehole yield for the standard Afridev pump rather than to drill and test each groundwater well to determine the exact aquifer properties at each location.
+In WRA 17 the high average rainfall and potential for research suggests there is some potential in the lower elevations for higher yielding boreholes and for artesian confined systems along the rift escarpment but detailed hydrogeological on-site mapping should be undertaken to confirm.